 Or perhaps you want to pose in a traditional costume of the local Naxi people.
 All of these are readily available and quite popular.
 You can take stunning pictures in any direction you point your camera, but the best spot is probably at White Water Terrace at the uppermost lake.

-It’s possible to also explore other scenic spots, such as taking the gondola up to the glacier of Jade Dragon Snow Mountain, the Yak, and Spruce meadows, or the Jade Water Village after visiting the Blue Moon Valley.
-You, your camera, and all your followers will absolutely love the Blue Moon Valley.
+Exploring other scenic spots, such as taking the gondola to the glacier of Jade Dragon Snow Mountain, the Yak and Spruce Meadows, or the Jade Water Village after visiting the Blue Moon Valley.
+You, your camera, and all your followers will love Blue Moon Valley.

 A trip to Sri Lanka wouldn’t be complete without a visit to the small town of Ella in the Central Highlands.
 Set high in the mountains and surrounded by jungle and lush tea plantations, the cooler weather is a welcome change to the humid coastline.

-Built in 1921, the moody grey brick arched bridge spans over 90 metres and is surrounded by green jungle.
-Arrive in the early morning to see the mist rising up and over the bridge and if you are lucky you can catch sight of the Kandy train crossing the bridge too.
+Built in 1921, the moody grey brick arched bridge spans over 90 meters and is surrounded by green jungle.
+Arrive in the early morning to see the mist rising up and over the bridge; if you are lucky, you can see the Kandy train crossing the bridge too.

 Contribution by My Free Range Family

 It has to be said: Petra is probably one of the most beautiful and possibly most Instagrammable destinations in the Middle East.
 And there is no surprise why it was voted one of the New 7 Wonders of the World.